dataswift/open-source-developer-portal/app/guides/transfer-money-between-users/create-unverified-customer.md

 }
 ```

 When the customer is created, you’ll receive the customer URL in the location header.
-If using an SDK, the location will be returned to you upon calling `create()`.

 **Important**: Provide the IP address of the end-user accessing your application as the ipAddress parameter.
 This enhances Dwolla’s ability to detect fraud.

 <nav class="pager-nav">
-    <a href="./03-attach-unverified-bank.html">Back: Attach an unverified funding source</a>
+    <a href="./attach-unverified-bank.html">Back: Attach an unverified funding source</a>
-    <a href="05-attach-verified-bank.html">Next step: Attach a verified funding source</a>
+    <a href="attach-verified-bank.html">Next step: Attach a verified funding source</a>
 </nav>